edgehog-device-manager/edgehog/doc/pages/integrating/interacting_with_edgehog.md

 To expose info about its current status or measured data, some additional Astarte Interfaces are already defined for Edgehog.
 Their adoption is optional but recommended.

-This section reports an overview on the current system status of the Device.

 - [io.edgehog.devicemanager.SystemStatus](astarte_interfaces.html): reports the current OS status.
 - [io.edgehog.devicemanager.StorageUsage](astarte_interfaces.html): reports the capacity and usage of the storage units.
 - [io.edgehog.devicemanager.BatteryStatus](astarte_interfaces.html): reports the current status of the battery slots.
+- [io.edgehog.devicemanager.Geolocation](astarte_interfaces.html): reports the current position
+  computed by the GPS sensors of the device.
 - [io.edgehog.devicemanager.WiFiScanResults](astarte_interfaces.html): reports the list of nearby Access Points that the Device found while scanning for WiFi signals.